Leonard514/FastPage/_posts/2023-03-28-parallel-computing.md

 # Hack 3: Example of List Comprehension

 Here is a [URL](https://www.w3schools.com/python/trypython.asp?filename=demo_list) that is particularly important since I need it to execute Python on a chromebook.
-Anyways, I'll paste in my code and current results for now.
-I'll be sure to expand on this later.
+Anyways, I'll paste in my code and current results below so you can take a gander.

 ```python
 # This W3Schools lesson was very helpful.